ArthurHlt/gubot/README.md

     			Function: func(envelop robot.Envelop, subMatch [][]string) ([]string, error) {
                           	return []string{"Badgers?
 BADGERS?
 WE DON'T NEED NO STINKIN BADGERS"}, nil },
-    			Type: robot.Tsend, // robot.Tsend to send without responding to user and robot.Trespond to respond to a user },
+                // robot.Tsend to send without responding to user
+                // robot.Trespond to respond to a user
+                // robot.Tdirect to send message as private message adapter which not implement direct message will act like Trespond (only adapter mattermost_user can do that)
+    			Type: robot.Tsend,
+    		},
     })
 }